yanivkalfa/react-redux-immutable-router-localization/README.md

 ```

 ## note
-config folder holds `languagesLocalMap` file. `languagesLocalMap` contains a map of locals to their languages.
+Config folder holds `languagesLocalMap` file. `languagesLocalMap` contains a map of locals to their languages and is
-and is required for each new language you add.
+required for each new language you add.
 More localization country codes can be [found here](http://www.andiamo.co.uk/resources/iso-language-codes)
 For Example for `LANGU=aust` You'll add: `{ aust: 'en-au' }`.

 ## Localizing text
-To localize text you can use one of the localization methods
-`gettext, dgettext, ngettext, dngettext, pgettext, dpgettext, npgettext, dnpgettext`
+To localize text you can use one of the localization methods `gettext, dgettext, ngettext, dngettext, pgettext, dpgettext, npgettext, dnpgettext`
 More information about gettext api methods can be found at: [gettext api](https://github.com/alexanderwallin/node-gettext#api)

 Example: